bemanproject/task/docs/P3796-task-issues.md

 > except that `sch` is only evaluated once.
 :::

-The intention for `affine_on` was to all optimization/customization in a way reducing the necessary scheduling: if the implementation can determine if a sender completed already on the correct execution agent it should be allowed to avoid scheduling.
-That may be achieved by using `get_completion_scheduler<set_value_t>` of the sender, using (for now implementatio specific) queries like those proposed by
+The intention for `affine_on` was to all optimisation/customisation in a way reducing the necessary scheduling: if the implementation can determine if a sender completed already on the correct execution agent it should be allowed to avoid scheduling.
+That may be achieved by using `get_completion_scheduler<set_value_t>` of the sender, using (for now implementation specific) queries like those proposed by
 [P3206 "A sender query for completion behaviour"](https://wg21.link/P3206), or some other means.
 Unfortunately, the specification proposed above seems to disallow implementation specific techniques to avoid scheduling.
-Future revisions of the standard could require some of the techniques to avoid scheduling assuming the necessary infrastructure gets standardized.
+Future revisions of the standard could require some of the techniques to avoid scheduling assuming the necessary infrastructure gets standardised.

 ### `affine_on` Semantics Are Not Clear